NakamotoSans/Contracts/README.md

-# Implementation of Coffee Supplychain using Ethereum Smart Contract
+# Implementation of Decentralised Taxi Hailing Service using Ethereum Smart Contract

-This project showcases the journey of coffee beans on blockchain.
+This project showcases the interaction between the commuter and driver during the course of booking a ride on blockchain.

-The coffee supply chain is the sequence of activities and process  to bring raw coffee beans from coffee farms to processed coffee in markets.
+dRyver handles the sequence of activities and processes smoothly to make the experiance of travelling seamless.

 #### Problems in Existing System
 ---

-- Currently Coffee trade mostly relies on fax machines and emails to send and recieve contracts across the globe, resulting into slower and error prone paper work.
+-Applications like Uber provide a matching service and apparently decentralize it.
+This is P2P technology at its finest .
+Or is it?
+Several scandals have emerged out of {Uber’s corporate culture as of late.
+Uber has become notorious both for its business practices, and for what it incentivi‐ zes and allows its drivers to do.
+Uber executive Emil Michael told the company to dig up dirt on a particular critical female reporter as well as other opponents.
+The power the company exerts over its drivers has grown from surveillance into possibly preda‐ tory lending practices.
+Uber’s “God Mode,” the ability to see all rides happening in any location in real time with all social data attached to each rider, has been the sub‐ ject of controversy on multiple occasions.
+Drivers, meanwhile, have been known to hail Lyft cabs only to cancel them, so that riders would instead choose Uber.
+Despite these concerns, Uber has grown at an exponential rate over the past few years and is showing revenue numbers in the billions.
+It provides a useful service: people prefer using a location-aware app to hail a ride over calling a taxi, and it’s safe to say the demand for real-time ride-sharing isn’t going away anytime soon.
+But privacy invasion and the vast imbalance of power between a billion-dollar corporation and its 87 contractors are the negatives of Uber that riders must accept when they use its ser‐ vice.

-- Blockchain can solve this by providing immutable and verifiable data sources
+- Blockchain can solve this by providing immutable and verifiable data sources.